-HVV Massachusetts, Inc. ("HVV") has a company-wide policy to ensure equal opportunity for all employees that promotes racial and gender equity.
-HVV is committed to creating a diverse workforce that does not discriminate based on race, color, religion, gender, national origin, age, disability (or perceived disability), pregnancy, genetic information, gender identity, sexual orientation, military or veteran status, ancestry, marital or familial status, or citizenship.
-It is important to us to ensure that all individuals have the opportunity to be a part of our team.
+HVV Massachusetts, Inc. ("HVV") is committed to creating a diverse workforce that does not discriminate based on race, color, religion, gender, national origin, age, disability (or perceived disability), pregnancy, genetic information, gender identity, sexual orientation, military or veteran status, ancestry, marital or familial status, or citizenship.
 Furthermore, it is our belief that the more diverse and inclusive our team is the more successful HVV will be in Massachusetts as we seek to utilize ideas and innovations from a variety of backgrounds, experiences and cultures.